Quasinormal modes and excitation factors of Kerr black holes: Introduction

 In particular, we replace the schematic summation over $\omega$ in Eq.~\eqref{eq:psi} with the actual integral over $\omega$.
-Instead of evaluating the integral along the real line, one can evaluate an equivalent contour integral on the complex-$\omega$ plane \cite{ARFKEN2013469}.\footnote{Moreover, we choose a semi-circular contour going over the lower-half of the complex-$\omega$ plane with a branch cut starting at the origin along the negative imaginary axis.
-For an illustration, see Fig.~2 of Ref.~\cite{Berti:2006wq}.} Thanks to the residue theorem, part of the contour integral reduces to a much simpler discrete sum over the residues evaluated at the poles of the analytic integrand \cite{Leaver:1986gd}.
+Instead of evaluating the integral along the real line, one can evaluate an equivalent contour integral on the complex-$\omega$ plane \cite{ARFKEN2013469}.\footnote{Moreover, we choose a semicircular contour going over the lower half of the complex-$\omega$ plane with a branch cut starting at the origin along the negative imaginary axis.
+For an illustration, see Fig.~2 in Ref.~\cite{Berti:2006wq}.} Thanks to the residue theorem, part of the contour integral reduces to a much simpler discrete sum over the residues evaluated at the poles of the analytic integrand \cite{Leaver:1986gd}.
 At some particular values of $\omega$ referred to as \gls{QNM} frequencies $\omega_{\text{QNM}}$, $A_{\text{in}}^{\text{T}} \equiv B^{\text{inc}}_{\text{T}}$ that appears in the denominator of the integrand vanishes (in fact, so as $C^{\text{inc}}_{\text{T}}$).
 Mathematically, these are the poles of the Green's functions and will contribute to the sum.
-Physically, at those frequencies, the wavefunctions become purely ingoing at the horizon and outgoing at spatial infinity.
+Physically, at those frequencies, the wave functions become purely ingoing at the horizon and outgoing at spatial infinity.

 Let us write $A_{\text{in}}(\omega)$ near those \gls{QNM} frequencies as